mateonunez/fastify-at-postgres/README.md

 })
 ```

-The `query` property autimatically wraps the `sql` method.
-It gives you a powerful and flexible way of creating queries without opening yourself to SQL Injection attacks.
-[Read more here](https://www.atdatabases.org/docs/sql)

-The exposed object from the plugin is:
+### Exposed properties

 ```
 const db = {
-  query,  // use this to create queries in a simple way sql,    // method to create queries in a safe-way db,     // database object
+  query,// use this to create queries in a simple way transaction,//  use this to create transactions sql,    // method to create queries in a safe-way db,     // database object
 }
 ```

+#### Query
+The `query` property automatically wraps the `sql` method.
+It gives you a powerful and flexible way of creating queries without opening yourself to SQL Injection attacks.
+[Read more here](https://www.atdatabases.org/docs/sql)

+#### Transaction
+The `transaction` property allows you to create a transaction that will be executed entirely or not at all.
+The underlying method accepts an array of queries.
+As with the `query` property, it automatically wraps the `sql` method to avoid SQL Injection attacks.
+If you want to know more about the underlying implementation you can read the [transaction](https://www.atdatabases.org/docs/mysql-guide-transactions) documentation from @databases.

 ## Options